geo-desic/first-shape-js/README.md

 - [ttt_zip](https://github.com/geo-desic/public-data/blob/master/first-shape/ttt.zip) and [ttt_4_sq.zip](https://github.com/geo-desic/public-data/blob/master/first-shape/ttt_4_sq.zip) contain the data used to train the neural networks

 ## AI Information
+Neural network models were created for the standard (non-misere) versions of:
+- Tic Tac Toe
+- 4x4 Tic Tac Toe With Squares

 A separate project was used to create the data used to train the neural networks.
 That project used a [Negamax](https://en.wikipedia.org/wiki/Negamax) search to assign a "score" to unique board states.
 The score is used to determine whether the board state represents a win, loss, or draw assuming perfect play from all players.
 One common practice is to assign score values from the first player's perspective using the integers: 1 (win), 0 (draw), and -1 (loss).
 This is similar to the approach used, but modified slightly to allow the score to contain a bit more information and make it easy to design an AI that would not only try to win, but also do so in as few moves as possible.

 ### Board Representation and Score